Medical Assisting

 Semester Hours 3

 This course includes instruction on clinical examination room procedures.
 Topics include asepsis, infection control, assisting with examination, and patient education.
 Upon completion, students will be able to demonstrate competence in exam room procedures.
 This is a CORE course for Medical Assisting.
-Health documents are required for progression at the conclusion of this course.
+Health documents are required for progression after this course.

 MAT 120: Medical Administrative Procedures I